alexandermishin13/tm1637-kmod/README.md

 ## Status

-Current status of the driver is "unfinished".
+Current status of the driver is "early alpha".